 Lipid Extraction, Separation, and Quantification: The total lipid content from each larva will be extracted and quantified individually.
-First, each frozen larval sample will be lyophillized in a vacuum at -80°C. When the larval weight varies by less than 1% over a 24-hour period, larval dry mass will be recorded.
+First, each frozen larval sample will be lyophilize in a vacuum at -80 oC.
+When the larval weight varies by less than 1% over a 24 hour period, larval dry mass will be recorded.
 Lipids, from each larvae, will be separated from the larval tissues using a slightly modified Folch method (Gossert et al. 2011).
-This method takes advantage of the polarity and density differences between chloroform and methanol that allow each solvent to selectively solubilize molecules of similar polarity and to produce distinct layers when mixed together.
+This method of liquid-liquid partitioning takes advantage of the polarity and density differences between chloroform and methanol that allow each solvent to selectively solubilize molecules of similar polarity and to produce distinct layers when mixed together.
 When a larval sample is solubilized in this solvent mixture, the less polar lipids will be captured in the less polar chloroform layer.
 The chloroform layer will then be decanted away from the remainder of the sample.
 The chloroform solvent is then removed and the total amount of lipids extracted from the sample can be quantified gravimetrically.
 The extracted lipids will contain a mixture of different lipid classes including triglycerides.
-Separating and quantifying triglycerides from the total extracted lipids will be accomplished using Liquid Chromatography (LC) coupled with an Evaporative Light Scattering Detector (ELSD).
-LC takes advantage the physical properties of lipid molecules to adsorb to stationary phase that lines a column and interact with a mobile phase.
-The stationary phase is a matrix of C-18 silica gel.
+Separating and quantifying triglycerides from the total extracted lipids will be accomplished using ultra performance liquid chromatography (UPLC), an advanced method of high performance LC (HPLC), coupled with an evaporative light scattering detector (ELSD).
+For this experiment, liquid chromatography takes advantage of the physical properties of lipid molecules to adsorb to stationary phase that lines a column and interact with a mobile phase.
+The stationary phase is a matrix of C-18 silica gel, which is a silica gel backbone with trialkylsilane moieties, that include an 18-carbon chain, bonded to the oxygen atoms to produce a non-polar stationary phase.
 The mobile phase includes two solutions; mobile phase A is a 0.1% acetic acid in methanol mixture and mobile phase B is 40% hexanes in 2-propanol.
-Samples are injected onto the column and the contained lipids adsorb to the C:18 silica matrix.
-Over time, the concentration of the mobile phase shifts from 100% A to 100% B. As the gradient changes, different classes of lipid molecules with successively lower polarities will desorb from the column flow into the ELSD where they are nebulized, the mobile phase is evaporated, and the lipids in the sample scatter light emitted by the detector.
+Samples are injected onto the column and the contained lipids adsorb to the C-18 silica matrix.
+Over time, the concentration of the mobile phase shifts from the polar 100% A to the relatively less polar 100% B. As the gradient changes, different classes of lipid molecules with successively lower polarities will desorb from the column flow into the ELSD where they are nebulized, the mobile phase is evaporated, and the lipids in the sample scatter light emitted by the detector.
 As the amount of light scattered by the lipids is detected a response is generated that corresponds to the amount of lipids detected.
 The response output of the ELSD can then be quantified by comparing it to the response output of a standard concentration of triglycerides.
 Tristerin and tripalmitin acid (purchased from Sigma Millipore) and triheptadecanoin (purchased from VWR) will be used to prepare the standardized mixture of triglycerides.